minprog/prog-project/20 Reference/12 Github/10 Repository Setup.md

 - finally, choose *Add Root* in this popup:
   ![](android-add.png)

-For *Xcode*:
+## Adding an Xcode project

-- make sure you have created your repository as per the instructions
+- make sure you have created your repository as per the instructions above
 - make sure Xcode is fully up-to-date
 - install and start Xcode
 - close any open projects